 In 1920 Hilbert founded mathematical formalism.
-He did this after realizing that there were inconsistencies at the heart of arithmetic.
-He hoped to repeat with arithmetic and number theory the success he had enjoyed in 1899 with the axioms of geometry.
+He did this after realizing there were inconsistencies at the heart of arithmetic.
+He hoped to repeat with arithmetic and number theory the success he enjoyed in 1899 with the axioms of geometry.

 By choosing the correct axioms, he hoped to prove that the rest of classical mathematics would follow naturally.

 In 1931 Kurt Gödel proved that Hilbert’s Program could never be fully achieved.
 Gödel’s Incompleteness Theorems proved there are mathematical statements which, although true, can never be mathematically proved.

 David Hilbert retired from his professorship in 1930.
 His retirement years were spent living in Nazi Germany.
 Jewish mathematicians, many of whom had been his friends, were banished from Göttingen: they all left for other countries.

 It was a sad, rather lonely end for a brilliant, exceptionally influential mathematician, who had been a friend to everyone, and who was known for his zest for life.